 A man who resides in, and inherits, the wife's house and property

-As you can see, ghor-zanvui or ghorzanvui is a compounded word in which ghor means house while zanvui means son-in-law.
-So ghorzanvui is a son-in-law who lives in the house that belongs or belonged to his parents-in-law.
+As you can see, ghor-zanvuy or ghorzanvuy is a compounded word in which ghor means house while zanvui means son-in-law.
+So ghorzanvuy is a son-in-law who lives in the house that belongs or belonged to his parents-in-law.